-Prodly announces $3.5M seed to automate low code cloud deployments – TechCrunch
+Prodly announces $3.5M seed to automate low-code cloud deployments – TechCrunch

 As Rudman learned with his former company, going live with the data on a platform like Salesforce is just part of the journey.
 If you are updating configuration and pricing information on a regular basis, that means updating all the tables associated with that information.
 Sure, it’s been designed to be point and click, but if you have changes across 48 tables, it becomes a very tedious task, indeed.

-The idea behind Prodly is to automate much of the configuration, provide a testing environment to be sure all of the information is correct, and finally automate deployment.
-For now, the company is just concentrating on configuration, but with the funding it plans to expand the product to solve the other problems as well.
+The idea behind Prodly is to automate much of the configuration, provide a testing environment to be sure all the information is correct and, finally, automate deployment.
+For now, the company is just concentrating on configuration, but with the funding it plans to expand the product to solve the other problems, as well.

 Rudman is careful to point out that his company’s solution is not built strictly for the Salesforce platform.
 The startup is taking aim at Salesforce admins for its first go-round, but he sees the same problem with other cloud services that make heavy use of trained administrators to make changes.